Backpacking Chili Recipes

 On the Trail:

-Boil 2 cups water.
+Boil two cups water.
 Add large bag ingredients, hold sauce packet.
 Let stand for 10 minutes.
 Stir in sauce packet.
 Let stand until beans and corn are soft.
 If it is really cold out, you may need to reheat before you let it stand.

 Chef Glenn's Comments: